Dental Implant Recovery: How Long Does It Take?

 Recovery Time for Dental Implants

-You may have some pain at the implantation site, and you’ll need to rest up while you’re eating soft foods.
+You may have some pain at the implantation site, days after surgery, and you’ll need to rest up while you’re eating soft foods.
+You can also rinse gently with salt water.

 You can improve your tooth implant recovery time by sleeping at least eight hours at night.
 You can take over-the-counter remedies like aspirin and Tylenol for any pain, and you should avoid touching the implant site with your hands.

-You will probably be prescribed a round of antibiotics, which you should take for the full course.
+You will probably be prescribed a round of antibiotics, which you should take for the full course to prevent infection.
 If you need to take pain medication, make sure you’re taking it as prescribed.

-Again, it could take two to eight weeks for your implant site to be ready.
+Again, it could take two to eight weeks for your implant site to be ready and fully healed.
 If you have any questions about your dental implants healing, talk to your oral surgeon.
 The dental implant recovery timeline is relatively short in the grand scheme of life.
 Teeth are usually ready for chewing in 3 short months.

 Having Problems with Your Implants?